Intro:

 Who are you?

-The idea is not to create a toy project that can show you can "code" (if I was fresh out of school, I'd have a number of such projects), but this site has been built to scale.
+The idea is to create a "larger-than toy" project.
+This site has been built to scale.
 This is because I wanted a challenge like those I am currently facing in my career.
 It's designed to keep my skills sharp and learning new technologies and new approaches to application development.

 Why another link aggregator?